hiddenderek/lib-flow/README.md

-# microservice-lib-flow
+# Flow library (experiment)

-This flow library provides a back end suite of tools compiled together into one easy-to-use light weight package for your convenience.
-This includes (but is not limited to) full functionality REST API endpoints, built in AMQP producers/consumers (and ways to track messages) for event driven architecture, scheduled CRON jobs, rego policy validation, in depth logging, and a test suite.
+This library provides a back end suite of tools compiled together into one easy-to-use light weight package for your convenience.
+This includes (but is not limited to) full functionality REST API endpoints, built in RabbitMQ producers/consumers (and ways to track messages) for event driven architecture, async await support, scheduled CRON jobs, rego policy validation, in depth logging, and a test suite.
+Also, its about 10% faster than regular flows ( For example, a per flow average of .76 seconds to run 100 clReprocessChangeFile flows instead of .85 locally )

 ## How do flows work?